smart-on-fhir/smart-scheduling-links/specification.md

 ### Performance Considerations

 * _Slot Publishers_ MAY choose to host a separate manifest file for each state or geographical region where they operate, if they want to make data independently available for clients with limited regions of interest.
+* Clients SHOULD NOT request a manifest or any individual data file more than once per minute
 * Clients MAY include standard HTTP headers such as `If-None-Match` or `If-Modified-Since` with each query to prevent retrieving data when nothing has changed since the last query.
 * Clients MAY include a `?_since={}` query parameter with an ISO8601 timestamp when retrieving a manifest file to request only changes since a particular point in time.
 Servers are free to ignore this parameter, meaning that clients should be prepared to retrieve a full data set.